cosinekitty/astronomy/source/csharp/README.md

 <a name="HourAngleInfo"></a>
 ## `struct HourAngleInfo`

+**Information about a celestial body crossing a specific hour angle.**

+Returned by the function #SearchHourAngle to report information about a celestial body crossing a certain hour angle as seen by a specified topocentric observer.

 | Type | Name | Description |
 | --- | --- | --- |
 | [`AstroTime`](#AstroTime) | `time` | The date and time when the body crosses the specified hour angle. |